DataFire/Integrations/integrations/generated/google_monitoring/README.md

   * isInternal `boolean`: Denotes whether this is a check that egresses from InternalCheckers.
   * monitoredResource [MonitoredResource](#monitoredresource)
   * name `string`: A unique resource name for this UptimeCheckConfig.
 The format is:projects/[PROJECT_ID]/uptimeCheckConfigs/[UPTIME_CHECK_ID].This field should be omitted when creating the uptime check configuration; on create, the resource name is assigned by the server and included in the response.
-  * period `string`: How often the uptime check is performed.
-Currently, only 1, 5, 10, and 15 minutes are supported.
-Required.
+  * period `string`: How often, in seconds, the uptime check is performed.
+Currently, the only supported values are 60s (1 minute), 300s (5 minutes), 600s (10 minutes), and 900s (15 minutes).
+Optional, defaults to 300s.
   * resourceGroup [ResourceGroup](#resourcegroup)
   * selectedRegions `array`: The list of regions from which the check will be run.
 If this field is specified, enough regions to include a minimum of 3 locations must be provided, or an error message is returned.
 Not specifying this field will result in uptime checks running from all regions.
     * items `string` (values: REGION_UNSPECIFIED, USA, EUROPE, SOUTH_AMERICA, ASIA_PACIFIC)